fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; So you want to make espresso at home?Is that…

 Ask yourself, when it comes to coffee, how fussy am I?
 Different beans may require slightly different temperatures, pressure, and pull time.
 Some people are fine with a varying quality of their espresso.
 Others will only drink espresso crafted by expert baristas.
 If you’re in the second category, you’ll want a machine with a lot of customization options.
 This lets you fine-tune your drink to your exacting standards.

 When you’re looking at investing in an espresso machine, be honest with yourself about your current skill and your willingness to learn.
 If you don’t want to invest in a good coffee grinder and don’t care about how to get the perfect foam, then going with something like a Nespresso could be your best option.
-If you are already familiar with the art and science of espresso or are willing to learn, then going with a manual or semi-automatic makes sense.
-In general, you’ll get a better espresso with the less-automatic machines.
+If you are already familiar with the art and science of espresso or are willing to learn, then going with a manual or semi-automatic machine makes sense.
+In general, you’ll get a better espresso with the less-automatic espresso machines.

 Aren’t all portafilters the same?
 The answer is a resounding no!